Mitchellscot/GOAL/README.md

-# My life in pictures!
+# Gallery Of A Life (GOAL)

 ## Description

 _Duration: 1 weekend_

+This project has pictures from every year of my life.
+I am very lucky to have so many pictures of myself growing up in an age before smart phones, so I decided to create a website with one picture from every year.
+I hope you enjoy the slide show!

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)

 ### Prerequisites